davestephens/ansible-nas/README.md

 After getting burned by broken FreeNAS updates one too many times, I figured I could do a much better job myself using just a stock Ubuntu install, some clever Ansible config and a bunch of docker containers.

 ## What This Sets Up

  * Any number of Samba shares for you to store your stuff
  * A BitTorrent client
- * Various media management tools - Sonarr, Sickrage, CouchPotato
+ * Various media management tools - Sonarr, Sickrage, CouchPotato, Radarr
  * A Docker host with Portainer for image and container management
  * Various ways to see stats about your NAS - Glances, dashboards in Grafana
  * A backup tool - allows scheduled backups to Amazon S3, OneDrive, Dropbox etc